 Technology has certainly changed the way we live.
 Technology has an impact on different facet of life.
 Undeniably, technology plays an important role in every area of life.
 Technology has revolutionized the field of education.
 Technology has become a part in every organization, in factors of production.
-It happens to be a necessity for an organization to get updated with the new technologies in today's scenario.
-Other than profit, Success of an organization is precise by its employees, their attitude towards their work.
-Technology brings a change in the organization which has an impact on working system of the employee with both positive and negative effect on behavior, on their performance and on their interpersonal relationship.

-1Dr.
-Anamika Rawat , SRK University Bhopal, Associate Professor in Management Department,
+&lt;sup>1Dr.
+Anamika Rawat, SRK University Bhopal, Associate Professor in Management Department,

-2Subarna Biswas Mistry, SRK University Bhopal, Assistant Professor in Management Department
+&lt;sup>2Subarna Biswas Mistry, SRK University Bhopal, Assistant Professor in Management Department